 Applications for grants were reviewed by experts appointed by the Governing Board who represented the highest expertise in the fields concerned, and the final decisions were made by the Board in the light of their recommendations.
 Attention was paid to the possibility of vested interests at both the review and decision stages in the case of the funds and foundations administered by the Academy.

-The Academy’s Mathematics Fund distributed more than 45 000 euros in grants (52 000 in 2017) and the Emil Öhmann Foundation, which is also administered by the Academy, distributed 50 000 (57 000) euros.
-Similarly, the Hilkka and Otto Brusiin Foundation, which distributes funds only every second year, paid out a total of 30 000 euros in 2018 (29 860 in 2016).
+The Academy’s Mathematics Fund distributed more than 10 500 euros in grants in 2020 (14 000 in 2019) and the Emil Öhmann Foundation, which is also administered by the Academy, distributed 45 000 (45 000) euros.
+In addition the Emil Öhmann Foundation made 2 (1) awards for financing short-term studies at the Finnish Institute in Berlin, together amounting to 3 000 (3 000) euros.
+The Hilkka and Otto Brusiin Foundation, which distributes grants only every second year, did so to a total of 30 000 euros this year (as also in 2018).